 When do we stock them?

 Since bass do not all spawn at once or grow at the same rate, bass production season is truly a season.
 The first Largemouth bass “fingerlings”, or fish at least one inch long, were harvested from WRD hatchery ponds and stocked at West Point in March.
-Bass were stocked somewhere in the state nearly every week until mid-May, and the last bass were stocked the first week of June.
+Bass were then stocked somewhere in the state nearly every week until mid-May.
 Fish stocked at the end of this stocking period averaged more than two inches long.

 Photos from left to right (1 inch, 1.5 inch, 2 inch Largemouth bass fingerlings.
 Photo credit: Georgia DNR)